 Course fee includes all materials and equipment.

-- Term Three commences week beginning Sunday 16 July, and ends Saturday 30 September
+- Term Four commences week beginning Sunday 8 October, and ends Friday 15 December.

-- All classes commence in week one of Term Three
+- All classes commence in week one of Term Four

 - 2 hour classes run for 10 weeks, 2.5 hour classes run for 8 weeks.

-- Bookings for Term Three will remain open until Friday 30 June, unless sold out prior.
+- Bookings for Term Four will remain open until Friday 22 September, unless sold out prior.

 - Additional classes will be added where possible, after the scheduled classes book out.

 - Please contact us if all class times are booked out and we will put your name on a waiting list for another session.